ZmnSCPxj-jr/sidepool/doc/04-swap-party.md

 swap party is expected to occur.

 The pool leader is free to select this cadence.
+The time-of-day in UTC timezone that the regular swap party is performed is indicated by the pool leader when the sidepool is initially set up.

-However, for conformity, pool leaders SHOULD schedule swap parties for production sidepools daily, at 00:00 UTC.
+For conformity, pool leaders SHOULD schedule swap parties for production sidepools daily, at 00:00 UTC.

 In case of a regular production sidepool schedule, the pool leader SHOULD start one swap party at any time from 00:00 UTC to 00:30 UTC each day.
 The total allowed time for a swap party is up to 30 minutes (ideally, swap parties will take much less time than that, but in the worst case that is the allowed delay).

 > **Rationale** If all sidepools have the same scheduled cadence
 > for swap parties, then the human operators of a node that